saxonsa/ADBS-Minibase/README.md

 1. Implement **cost-based join**: Hash join and Sort-Merge join, and perform them when it performs better than simple-nested loop join

-Evaluation: the performance of hash join is not good as we are expected, the possible reason is that the data in assignment has been stored in a single page, and the cost on page could be ignored so that the simple nested loop would be more efficient.
+Evaluation: the performance of hash join is not good as expected, the possible reason is that the data in assignment has been stored in a single page, and the cost on page could be ignored so that the simple nested loop would be more efficient.

 2. **Determine join order**: Join two smaller tables first, then join with the one containing larger amount of tuples